DoktorVati/Zig-Zag/README.md

 ---

-## iOS

-The iOS platform of Zig Zag was built in XCode using swift and swiftUI.
-To run the application follow these steps:

-1. Download XCode from the app store on a compatible MAC
-2. Clone the github repository into a file on your system
-3. Open XCode and select the ZigZag folder from the Apple folder of your cloned repository
----

 ## Android
 The Android platform of Zig Zag is built in Android Studio using Java and Extensible Markup Language (XML).
 In order to run the application, you can either